stephpy/timeline/README.rst

 | Sheldon      | say     | Bazinga (directComplement)                                         |
 +--------------+---------+--------------------------------------------------------------------+

-There is two type of action list to retrieve:
+There is two types of action list to retrieve:

 Timeline
 ~~~~~~~~

-Wall of a subject is all his actions + all actions of his **spreads**, see `spread.rst <https://github.com/stephpy/timeline/tree/master/doc/spread.rst>`_
+Wall of a subject with all its actions + all actions of its **spreads**, see `spread.rst <https://github.com/stephpy/timeline/tree/master/doc/spread.rst>`_

 SubjectAction
 ~~~~~~~~~~~~~